jnozzi/cocoadev.com/markdown/CALCore.md

-General/CALCore is Apple's private framework used with iCal and iSync.
+CALCore is Apple's private framework used with iCal and iSync.

-Use General/ClassDump to output the interfaces to all the classes in the framework.
+Use ClassDump to output the interfaces to all the classes in the framework.

 Here is a example which duplicates iCal's File > Export command (note, this works on Tiger only):

 // somePath being a .ics file
-General/CALCalendar *calendar = General/[CALiCALtngBridge calendarFromFile:somePath];
+CALCalendar *calendar = [CALiCALtngBridge calendarFromFile:somePath];
 if (calendar)
 {
 	[calendar setMethod:1];  // publish
 	[calendar setupRelcalid];
-	[calendar setTimeZoneHint:General/[[[NSCalendarDate calendarDate] timeZone] name]];
+	[calendar setTimeZoneHint:[[[NSCalendarDate calendarDate] timeZone] name]];
 	[calendar setupTimeZones];

-	General/CALiCalendarExporter *exporter = General/[[[CALiCalendarExporter alloc] init] autorelease];
+	CALiCalendarExporter *exporter = [[[CALiCalendarExporter alloc] init] autorelease];
-	General/NSData *caldata = [exporter generateDataForEntity:calendar];
+	NSData *caldata = [exporter generateDataForEntity:calendar];
 	// do whatever you want with "caldata" (i.e. write to file, upload, etc) }

-Make sure to add General/CALCore.framework to your project, and the following code before your class implementation:
+Make sure to add CALCore.framework to your project, and the following code before your class implementation:

-@class General/CALiCALtngBridge;
+@class CALiCALtngBridge;
-@class General/CALCalendar;
+@class CALCalendar;
-@class General/CALiCalendarExporter;
+@class CALiCalendarExporter;

 ----